Planning Infrastructure Contributions

 - Fee for reviewing the Unilateral Undertaking (see below)

 The applicant landowner, mortgagee and any person with a legal interest in the application site, will be required to be a party to the undertaking.
-There will be a standard fee of £250 for reviewing the document and checking title.
-In the event that there are particular complexities in reviewing the Unilateral Undertaking then this fee may be increased at the discretion of the Council’s Legal Service.
-Please contact the legal department for an estimate of the cost of preparing or reviewing a bespoke planning obligation.
+If applicants want to prepare the undertaking themselves, there will be a standard fee of £250 for the Council’s Legal Services team to review the document and check title.

 It is recommended that you initially provide the draft Undertaking in Microsoft word format form before you submit the final signed version.
 Please ensure that the final signed Undertaking is returned to Legal Services at least one week prior to determination of the application or it could result in a rejection of the application.

-If you would like the Council’s Legal Service to undertake the legal work on your behalf and prepare an undertaking for signature by all parties, please send the legal costs sum of £250 with your application and up to date copies of your Land Registry title register and plan.
+Alternatively, the Council’s Legal Services team can undertake the legal work on your behalf and prepare an undertaking for signature by all parties.
+The fee for doing this is £250, and you should submit the legal fee of £250 with your application together with up-to-date copies of your Land Registry title register and plan.
+Please note that there is therefore a single legal fee of £250, whether you or the Council prepare the draft Undertaking.

 To calculate the amount of infrastructure contribution, please use the interactive contribution calculator)